JeppeKlitgaard/ObsidianAnkiBridge/README.md

 - 📦 Improved installation
 - 📦 Available through Community Plugins
 - ♻ Sync on save
+- 📄 Documentation

 ## Gotchas

+There are some gotchas that arise from the slightly fiddly nature of meshing Obsidian and Anki together.

 ### Notes not updating when Note Browser is open
 Due to a bug in Anki/AnkiConnect it isn't possible to update the deck in some instances